 - Can also hire a guide for Rs.
 200 who takes you around some temples in the vicinity.

 - This is exactly like Lakshman Jhula.

-- We stopped for a quick photo from the top and moved on.
+- We stopped for a quick photo from the top.

-Other than this, Rishikesh is famous for Yoga and endless temples which we were not interested in.
-It is also a hub for river rafting trips and other adventure activities like Air Safari, Bungee Jumping, Flying Fox etc. I wanted to do Air safari but it was costly according to Indian standards and we were short on time.
+Other than this, Rishikesh is famous for Yoga.
+It is also a hub for river rafting trips and other adventure activities like Air Safari, Bungee Jumping, Flying Fox etc. I wanted to do Air safari but it was costly and we were short on time.